 What is a Fledgling?
-Learn the Five Stages of a Baby Bird’s Life
+See How a Baby Bird Grows Up

-Find out what the five common bird life stages mean and how robins and see other baby birds look after they hatch and leave the nest.
+Find out what the five common bird life stages mean and see how robins and other baby birds look as fledglings, nestlings and more,

 A hatching is a baby bird after it hatches from an egg.
 It usually does not have feathers and its eyes are closed.
 However, some baby birds are born with feathers.
 Here’s what you should do if you find a bird nest.

 A nestling is a bird developing in the nest.
 This bird is not yet ready to leave the comfort of the nest, cannot fly and needs to be fed by mom or dad.
+(Learn more about what baby birds eat.)
 Check out super cute photos of baby birds.

 Fledgling or Juvenile